Linguistics at UTEP

 Linguistics Fast Track M.A.

 The Linguistics Fast-Track M.A. is a program that allows undergraduate students to utilize 15 hours of selected M.A. courses toward both the undergraduate Linguistics major and the Linguistics M.A.
 A list of courses that have been approved for use at the graduate level is found here.
 For current advising materials, visit the Linguistics Advising page.

 The study of Linguistics often begins at the graduate level.
 The research strengths of the department include the areas of phonology, syntax, lexicography, historical linguistics, first and second language acquisition, bilingualism, Spanish linguistics, English linguistics, and TESOL.
 Graduate students in these areas have the opportunity to work with members of the linguistics faculty in producing original work contributing to the body of linguistic knowledge.

-The PhD in Psychology with a Concentration in Language Acquisition & Bilingualism
+Ph.D. in Psychology with a Concentration in Bilingualism, Language, and Cognition

-Combined faculty of the Department of Psychology and the Department of Languages & Linguistics offer the PhD in Psychology with a concentration in Language Acquisition & Bilingualism.
-This degree focuses on new research into the questions of how first and second languages are learned and how the languages of bilingual speakers interact with each other.
-The UTEP Graduate Catalog under Psychology provides more detailed information on this program.
+Combined faculty of the Department of Psychology and the Department of Languages and Linguistics offer a PhD in Psychology with a concentration in Bilingualism, Language, and Cognition.
+This degree focuses on new research that examines the questions of how first and second languages are learned and how the languages of bilingual speakers interact with each other.
 A limited amount of financial support is available to graduate students on a competitive basis.

 Information about the course requirements and degree plan for the Ph.D. in Psychology with Concentration in Bilingualism, Language, and Cognition can be found in the UTEP Academic Catalog.